Finding funding to start your business

 Private money

 Start with yourself and see how much private money you have and how much of that you want to put into your business.
 That gives you a starting amount.
 You will also need this to attract external funding.
-Usually, financiers also ask that you put your own money into your business.
+Usually, financiers want you to also put your own money into your business.

 Subsidies and schemes